Chenliu-svg/nlp-ad-in-game/README.md

 ### Data cleaning
 I adopt rule based data cleaning methods:
 1. Noting that advertisements usually contain contact methods like QQ/WeChat/Phone number for follow-up communication.
-2. Exrtact frequently used words in sentences contains advertisements in training set.
+2. Exrtact frequently used words in sentences containing advertisements in training set.

 ### Model selection
 I fine tune the Bert (bert-base-chinese) model to do the identification task, considering its strong semantic understanding ability, and the accuracy in validation sets turns out good.